 Income Protection cover provides you with a replacement income in the event that you become unable to work due to accident or illness.
 This is particularly relevant for Physiotherapists who are for the most part self-employed and have little safety net.
 Your benefit will last for as long as you are unwell, right through to retirement age.
-You can choose to cover yourself from Day 1 or a deferred period of time.

 What Type Of Cover Do I Need?

 Physiotherapists tend to be broken down into three groups for income protection, those who are employed by the HSE, the self employed private practitioner and those working in private practice.

 HSE Physiotherapists are fortunate enough to be able to avail of sick pay from the HSE in the event of them not being able to work due to illness or injury.
 The level of sick pay payable is 3 months full pay and three months half pay.
 If someone is suffering from a critical illness this can extended to 6 months of each.
 With this in mind it is often best to calculate the amount of cover for HSE Physios on a 6 months deferred basis.
 It is important that this is assessed properly as other factors such as previous time taken can alter the requirement.